XiyunYue/computational_lab/assignment2_fin/README.md

 **Results**

-1. For the median filter, different lengths were explored to test the effectiveness of the restoration.
+1. For the median filter, we find the lowest point of the MSE by changing the relationship between the window size and the noise length.
+According to w = 2*n+b, where w is the window size, n is the continuous length of the noise, and b is the linear relationship we can adjust.
+W need to be more than 2*n+1, because b=1 can just ensures all clicks are completely filtered out.
+Then we keep increasing b and measure the output MSE each time, store the data in excel, and use matlab to draw the curve relationship between the two.

  We tested the MSE of w from 2*n+1 to 2*n+45 and 2*n+7 was observed to deliver the lowest MSE, as shown in the figure below.
 <img src="table.png" width="350">
 <img src="MedianFilter_MSEvsLength.png" width="350">